General High School Scholarship

-Each year, MOST accepts applications for High School Scholarships from eighth-grade students who are currently receiving a MOST scholarship and will be entering ninth grade in the fall.
-Because MOST believes that high school students should begin taking more personal responsibility for their education, the students must complete the scholarship application on their own.
-Awards are based not only on a family's financial need but also on student merit.
-High school scholarships are selective; not all grade 8 applicants will receive one.
+Each spring, MOST accepts High School Scholarship applications from eighth-graders who are currently receiving a MOST scholarship and will enter ninth grade in the fall.
+MOST believes that high school students should begin taking more personal responsibility for their education, so the students must complete a scholarship application, including short-answer questions and a brief essay.
+High School Scholarship amounts are based on the same income eligibility scale as for younger students.

 In February, grade 8 MOST scholars will receive an application packet at their schools.
 Please make sure your child receives it, follows all instructions, and meets all deadlines.
 The application deadline is Friday, March 19, 2021.
 Applications postmarked after March 19 or hand-delivered to the MOST office after 4:00 p.m. that day will not be accepted.
 Please contact us as soon after your child has received the High School Scholarship application if you have any questions about how to complete it.

 Note: MOST will continue to collect student grades and conduct information throughout high school.
 If a student receives a final semester grade of a D or an F during high school, the scholarship will be up for review.

 In addition to the general High School Scholarship, MOST eighth-graders may also apply for the highly selectiive Founder’s Scholarship, which will be awarded to up to five students each year.
 Honoring students who exhibit outstanding academic promise, leadership, and character, the Founder’s Scholarship is valued at 20% of tuition, up to $2,500.

 - Example: If rising ninth-grader Jane Doe qualifies for the general MOST High School Scholarship maximum of $3,000 and is selected as a Founder’s Scholar at the $2,500 maximum, then she would receive a total of $5,500 in MOST scholarships for the school year.